 To get to the next level of environmentalism, we need to look in two dimensions.

 Excellence in environmental preservation requires that we either brainwash half the population into being nature worshippers, or we look for solutions in the upper left quadrant, at ways to boost prosperity while better preserving nature.
 The green menu items provide the latter options.
 For example, we can stop global warming while continuing to prosper.
 Conservatives take note: you can use the climate change issue as a convenient crisis to get rid of the income tax and get something resembling the Fair Tax!

 Many in the Religious Right call for harsh laws for immoral behavior.
 On the other side, liberals call for government endorsement of acts contrary to Biblical Law, and many Objectivists call for the outright renunciation of religion as the key to liberty.

-The blue buttons point to ebooks resolving this conflict.
+The blue menu items point to ebooks resolving this conflict.
 Herein, you will learn: